M0rtyMerr/BBCGestureRecognizer/README.md

 <img src="assets/pmDemo.gif" width="300" height="600">

 ## Features
+- [x] The only rational usage of CoreML and Vision.
-- [x] Best experience of discovering BBCGesture in github (verified).
+- [x] Best experience of discovering BBCGesture on github (verified).
 - [x] Comprehensive Unit and Integration Test Coverage.
 - [x] Fully implemented with Swift
-- [x] The only rational usage of CoreML and Vision.
 - [x] If u want to draw cock in ur office - just clone my project.
 There is nothing to hide, u r just surfing github, looking for new technologies.
 - [x] To be honest guys, this is funny.
 But maybe not for u.